 Students come to us as individuals with different backgrounds and are given space here to build on the passions, experiences and skills they have already acquired.
 They learn to develop their own artistic position in the development of an appropriate product language, which at the same time reflects the wishes of clients and needs of users.
 In seminars, they learn about the relationship between society and its objects, as well as their cultural and practical significance.
 The mediation and convincing narration of their position in image, film and language is part of the product development – through presentations, publications, internet media and public exhibitions.

 Material: Designing Processes

-Students learn to develop product ideas, to allow them to mature into a marketable product, and to adequately communicate them – through presentations, publications and public exhibitions.
 In projects of increasing complexity, in interdisciplinary projects and in cooperation with professional partner companies, they can network their acquired expertise.
 Different design and manufacturing strategies are taught and practiced using combinations of craft and digital tools – in the beginning simulated using model-building, in the elaboration using a concrete material and its properties.
 Project submissions in Object Design are always 1:1 prototypes built from the proposed material.
+Students are encouraged to question existing processes and explore new possibilities.
 In this way students are able to examine their ideas in terms of the interplay of different production techniques with the peculiarities of the materials and to moreover tap into the innovation-process potential that unfamiliar combinations can provide.
 At the same time each design manifests an affirmation, the requirement being that this becomes immediately evident in the end product.